 Other than that it’s no worse than making any other sort of lifestyle change.
 And you have one of the best reasons to do it – to keep your babies safe!

-Don’t ignore the advice and information you’re given
+Don’t ignore the advice and information from medical professionals

 I know right now it seems like it’s the hardest thing ever.
 For the first time in your life, you have a chance to eat pretty much whatever, whenever you want without judgment and now you can’t do that anymore (at least not without potential consequences.)